mppmu/qmc/examples/README.md

 ### 4_transform_demo

 Demonstrates how to change the integral transform used by the integator.
 The available integral transforms are listed in `src/transforms`.
-In this example we instantiate a `Tent` transform and pass it as an additional (optional) argument to the integrator's `integrate` function, this overrides the default transform and instead causes the integrator to apply the `Tent` transform.
+In this example we instantiate a `Baker` transform and pass it as an additional (optional) argument to the integrator's `integrate` function, this overrides the default transform and instead causes the integrator to apply the `Baker` transform.

 ### 5_generatingvectors_demo